ecleodominique/google_data_analytics_capstone_project/README.md

 Round trip routes are dominated by casual riders, while one-way trip routes are dominated by annual members.

+### Conclusions
+*

 ## Phase 6: Act
 >In this final phase, we utilize our insights to make decisions aimed at addressing the problems identified during the ask phase.
 The actions we take may involve modifying existing products/services or creating new ones.

+### Recommendations
+* Given the company's goal of maximizing annual memberships, design marketing campaigns that specifically target casual riders, emphasizing the benefits of annual memberships, such as cost savings and convenience.
+* Since classic bikes are preferred by both groups, promote the advantages of using classic bikes for various purposes.
+Consider incentives or promotions for members who exclusively use classic bikes.
+* Capitalize on the peak in summer usage by launching targeted marketing campaigns during this season.
+Highlight the pleasant weather and ideal biking conditions.
+Consider seasonal promotions or partnerships.
+* Explore the possibility of offering more flexible membership options (such as membership during summer and weekend membership) to cater to the diverse usage patterns observed.
+* Implement advertisements at popular stations, especially those near coastlines and parks.
+Tailor these promotions to attract both casual riders and potential annual members.